-See the latest month’s Bulletin for information on the Club’s future outings and tours.
+See the latest month’s Bulletin for more information on the Club’s future outings and tours.

 - Funky Farm – Tuesday 27 April

-Travel by bus to Hastings to visit the Funky Farm Boutique Zoo.
-Some of the animals you may meet on the extensive tour include wallabies, koalas, dingos, kangaroos, emus, lizards and snakes.
+We travelled by bus to visit the family owned Funky Farm Boutique Zoo in Hastings.
+Some of the animals you could have touched/held while they were being explained to us included wallabies, koalas, dingos, kangaroos, emus, lizards and snakes.

 - Ambulance Historical Society – Thursday 15 April 2021